Peter Lind Hayes: Personal life

 Hayes was married to Mary Healy from 1940 until his death in 1998.

 In 1961, Hayes and Healy co-authored their biography, titled Twenty-Five Minutes from Broadway.
 The title was inspired by the name of the George M. Cohan musical Forty-five Minutes from Broadway, about the community of New Rochelle, New York where the two lived.
 They owned Columbia Island in New Rochelle, along the Long Island Sound shore.
 From that house, they broadcast a weekday breakfast conversation show on New York radio station 710 WOR.

 Death

 Hayes died from vascular problems in Las Vegas, Nevada, at the age of 82.
-He was survived by his wife; a son, Peter Michael Hayes, and a daughter, Cathy Lind Hayes.